oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 :  An entity that creates SD-JWTs.

 Holder
-:  An entity that received SD-JWTs from the issuer and has control over them.
+:  An entity that received SD-JWTs from the Issuer and has control over them.

 Verifier
 :  An entity that requests, checks and extracts the claims from HS-Disclosures JWT.